Martian Manhunter: Natural skills and talents

-Aside from his superpowered abilities as a Martian, J'onzz is also a very capable detective and sleuth.
+Aside from his superpowered abilities as a Martian, J'onzz is also a master detective and sleuth.
 Due to his training as a Manhunter in Mars, he is also an expert tracker and hand-to-hand combatant, far above the average Martian, as he has been shown able to defeat many White Martians at once.
 As Batman mentions in his file, "in many ways, Martian Manhunter is like an amalgam of Superman and the Dark Knight himself".

 Weakness and limitations

 One of J'onzz's signature traits is his vulnerability to fire.
-Although it has been an element of the character since his earliest appearances, it has been depicted differently by writers throughout the character's long career.
+Although it has been an element of the character since his earliest appearances, it has been depicted differently by writers.

 In his earliest appearances, he was shown as having a weakness to fire while in his native Martian form.
-Over time, this was developed into pyrophobia, with fire being the Martian's "Achilles heel", equivalent to Superman's weakness to kryptonite.
-Exposure to fire typically causes J'onzz to lose his ability to maintain his physical form, so that he "melts" into a pool of writhing green plasma.
+Over time, this was developed into pyrophobia, with fire being the Martian's "Achilles heel", similar to Superman's weakness to kryptonite, only DC had a tendency to be more willing to make the manhunter look weak.
+Exposure to fire typically causes J'onzz to lose his ability to maintain his physical form and melt into plasma.
 One portrayal explained that the flame weakness was tied into Martian telepathy, with fire causing so much chaos in Martian minds that they collapse.
-It was revealed during the Trial By Fire storyline that the Martian weakness to fire is a built-in psychosomatic effect, placed in the Martian race long ago by the Guardians of the Universe to prevent them from reverting to a previous evolutionary state in which they were highly aggressive, on the verge of interstellar conquest, and in need of flames and the psychic suffering of others in order to reproduce.
+The Trial By Fire storyline reveals that the Martian weakness to fire is a psychosomatic effect created by the Guardians of the Universe to prevent the species from reverting to a previous, highly aggressive evolutionary state.
 At the end of the arc, this weakness to mundane fire was removed, with J'onzz explaining that now only fires of "psychic significance" could harm him, such as flames of a magical or pyrokinetic nature, or even flames created by an arsonist.

-During the Fernus storyline, Batman noted that Martian shapeshifting was an instantaneous reflex based around the psychic study of others, allowing J'onzz to adapt rapidly to any opponent's physiology or fighting style.
-Curiously, this aspect of his power puts him at a slight disadvantage when faced with Plastic Man, who is immune to telepathy and who has no set fighting style, but is instead described as "inspiration given form", a completely spontaneous and unpredictable being.

-In The New 52, the weakness to fire is pyrophobia that is unique to him as a crippling anxiety, due to the trauma of witnessing the fiery death of his race, an explanation previously established in the 1988 Martian Manhunter miniseries.
-J'onzz himself notes that it is ridiculous that he is one of the most powerful beings alive and has such a simple weakness.
+In The New 52, the weakness to fire is pyrophobia that is unique to him as a crippling anxiety, due to the trauma of witnessing the Martians' extinction.

 List of enemies

-The following are enemies of the Martian Manhunter:
+The following are enemies of Martian Manhunter: